jmcnamara/XlsxWriter/dev/docs/source/working_with_macros.rst

 The `vba_extract.py` utility can be used to extract the `vbaProject.bin` and `vbaProjectSignature.bin` files from an existing xlsm file with signed macros.

-To add these files to the libxlsxwriter workbook using the :func:`add_signed_vba_project` method::
+To add these files to the XlsxWriter workbook using the :func:`add_signed_vba_project` method::

     workbook.add_signed_vba_project('./vbaProject.bin', './vbaProjectSignature.bin');